While Botox is the most popular treatment in the medical aesthetics industry, other alternative skin care solutions can do the trick!

-As an aesthetic skin care specialist, you can also offer your clients chemical peels as another alternative to Botox.
+As an aesthetic skin care specialist, you can also offer your clients chemical peels as an alternative Botox treatment.
 This treatment is used to treat acne, reduce signs of aging and reduce the appearance of discolored skin (melasma).

 Medical Aesthetics Training at National Laser Institute

 Are you ready to take the plunge and enter the booming medical aesthetics industry?
-As the nation’s leading esthetics school, National Laser Institute offers cosmetic laser training that can be completed in just two weeks!
+As the nation’s leading esthetics school, National Laser Institute offers several course options that can be completed in just two weeks!

 Courses are taught by the industry’s leading physicians, nurses and cosmetic laser experts who have up to 20 years of experience in the field.